zeusdeux/ts-seed-project/Readme.md

 ## What it sets up?

-This project sets up a Typescript project that uses `tslint` as the linter and `prettier` as the code formatter.
+This project sets up a Typescript project that uses `tslint` as the linter, `prettier` as the code formatter and `jest` for testing.
-I'd recommend taking a look at the `tsconfig.json`, `tslint.json` and `.prettierrc` to understand what defaults have been setup for you.
+I'd recommend taking a look at the `tsconfig.json`, `tslint.json`, `.prettierrc` and `package.json['jest']` to understand what defaults have been setup for you.

 #### Note
 > 1. It does _not_ install _any_ type definitions so please do so after you follow the instructions in the next section.